haothitran/klazerville/docs/jobs.md

 # Jobs

 Base classes will evolve into their respective jobs at level 30.

-New jobs introduced in expansions do not have a base class and will start at a higher base level.
+New jobs introduced in expansions do not have a base class and will start at a higher level.
+However, these jobs have some prerequisites that players need to fulfill before they can switch to them.

-Note that all classes and jobs can be leveled on one character.
+All classes and jobs can be leveled on one character.

 ## General Information